 ---------skip the unchanged text------------

 For each QoS flow in the RETRIEVE UE CONTEXT RESPONSE message, if the QoS Monitoring Request IE is included in the QoS Flow Level QoS Parameters IE in the PDU Session Resources To Be Setup List IE, the new NG-RAN node shall store this information, and, if supported, perform delay measurement and QoS monitoring, as specified in TS 23.501 [7].
+If the QoS Monitoring Reporting Frequency IE is included in the QoS Flow Level QoS Parameters IE in the PDU Session Resources To Be Setup List IE, the new NG-RAN node shall store this information, and, if supported, use it for RAN part delay reporting, as specified in TS 23.501 [20].

 If the 5GC Mobility Restriction List Container IE is included in the RETRIEVE UE CONTEXT RESPONSE message, the new NG-RAN node shall, if supported, store this information in the UE context and use it as specified in TS 38.300 [9].